Guanxi: In a business context

 The nature of guanxi, however, can also form the basis of patron–client relations.
 As a result, it creates challenges for businesses whose members are obligated to repay favors to members of other businesses when they cannot sufficiently do so.
 In following these obligations, businesses may also be forced to act in ways detrimental to their future, and start to over-rely on each other.
 Members within a business may also start to more frequently discuss information that all members knew prior, rather than try and discuss information only known by select members.
 If the ties fail between two businesses within an overall network built through guanxi, the other ties comprising the overall network have a chance of failing as well.
 A guanxi network may also violate bureaucratic norms, leading to corporate corruption.

+The link between guanxi and corporate corruption was very strong during the period of American foreign direct investment in the 1990s.
+Western executives learned about the practice of guanxi during preparatory courses before leading expansions in China.
+Once leaders were on the ground they often experienced systemic requirements for transactional kickbacks.
+Securing basic operational needs like construction permits routinely required under the table payments.
+Furthermore, the reliance on guanxi enabled local political leaders to force foreign firms into hiring specific regional contractors, ensuring that local deputies received direct financial kickbacks from the mandated partnerships.

 Note that the aforementioned organizational flaws guanxi creates can be diminished by having more efficient institutions (like open market systems that are regulated by formal organizational procedures while promoting competition and innovation) in place to help facilitate business interactions more effectually.